 5. Air Jordan I Black Toe

 Nothing beats an original, and the Air Jordan I is just that.
 Initially released in 1985, this was Michael Jordan’s first signature shoe and the only one to feature the Nike Swoosh.
-The Black Toe colourway was one of the first released and is still a favourite amongst fans today.
+The Black Toe colorway was one of the first released and is still a favorite amongst fans today.

 6. Air Jordan IV Bred

-The Air Jordan 4 is a beloved silhouette and Bred is a favourite colourway.
+The Air Jordan 4 is a beloved silhouette and Bred is a favorite colorway.
 Therefore, it makes sense that when teamed together, the two achieve one seriously desirable shoe.
 So, be sure to add the Air Jordan IV Bred (a.k.a.
 Black Cement) to your collection for a serious style boost.

 7. Air Jordan I Royal